Storytelling for science and start-ups

 - My love of reading, thinking, and writing.

 - My certainty that the academy was the best refuge for people who didn’t like sales.

 Years later, I earned my Ph.D.
 (CUNY Graduate Center, sociology), and I taught courses at NYU, Case Western, and Oberlin College, where I became a dean of studies and well-versed in the arts of persuasion.
 For 11 years, I persuaded hundreds of students to let go of the little things, to think strategically, and to graduate.
 In my first six years at Oberlin, our office helped drive the six-year graduation rate from 81% to 88% — the college’s highest figure to date.
 In 2017, I decided to transfer my interest in research, writing, and producing solutions to the world of copywriting and project management.
-Since then, I’ve kept my skills sharp via courses in marketing in the MBA program at Cleveland State University, the Copywriter Club Accelerator Program, science courses in Harvard University’s EdX program.
+Since then, I’ve kept my skills sharp via courses in the MBA program at Cleveland State University, the Copywriter Club Accelerator Program, and the EdX program at Harvard University.

 There are a couple different ways for us to join forces.

 I look forward to learning more about you and your work.